 Nationally, the New England poker room scene has a lower profile than Florida, California, or Las Vegas.
-However, with 13 rooms less than a 2 hour drive from Boston, this region offers one of the most vibrant and diverse poker environments in the country.
-In southern New Hampshire alone there are seven decent to very good poker rooms within a 20 mile radius.
-With the Encore slated to open in Boston later this year, the poker climate is only going to get richer in New England.
+However, with 12 rooms less than a 2 hour drive from Boston, this region offers one of the most vibrant and diverse poker environments in the country.
+In southern New Hampshire alone there are five decent to very good poker rooms within a 20 mile radius.
+While a few rooms have closed or merged in recent years and most have lost tables (notably Encore Boston Harbor which went from 72 to 15 tables since 2019), New England still offers a healthy poker scene.

 We have developed an approach to evaluating rooms, and written reviews of most of the New England poker rooms.
-With dozens, if not hundreds, of New England poker room visits under our belts in the past few years, the time has come to name our favorites.
+With hundreds of New England poker room visits under our belts in the past five years, the time has come to name our favorites.
 We present them in no particular order, as some are favored over others for very different reasons.

-What Else is Around?: Hampton is one of the busiest beach towns in New England, so there is lots of great seafood, but awful summer beach traffic as well.
+What Else is Around?: Dover is near the New Hampshire seacoast.
 You can easily drive to any number of beaches from northern Massachusetts through southern Maine from here.
 Nearby Portsmouth is a small city gem with a great downtown and restaurant scene.
-Go 15 minutes inland and you’ll find the quaint town of Exeter.
-Off season, you can find very good deals at the Exeter Inn, one of our favorite old style New England hotels.

-Why Top 5 in New England Poker Rooms?: Mohegan Sun in eastern Connecticut offers the most upscale of the New England poker rooms (at least pending the opening of the Encore later this year).
+Why Top 5 in New England Poker Rooms?: Mohegan Sun in eastern Connecticut offers one of the most upscale of the New England poker rooms.
 Mohegan offers high ceilings, modern design and a comfortable playing space.
 The dealers are always professional and skilled, as is the floor staff.
 Mohegan offers a number of tournaments throughout the week as well as consistently active cash games.
-Our two Connecticut casino choices, this and Foxwoods, offer much lower tournament rakes in comparison to the New Hampshire card rooms.
+Our two Connecticut casino choices, this and Foxwoods, offer lower tournament rakes in comparison to the New Hampshire card rooms.

-Favorite Tournament?: Friday 2pm $100 with $25 bounty.
+Favorite Tournament?: Monday 10am $150.
 This tournament offers a 20,000 chip starting stack, 20 minute blinds and no re-buys or add-ons.
-The field is generally not huge, 30-50 players is typical, but this game is a fun way to wind down a week.
-If you want to play for a little higher stakes and a bigger field, the Sunday 11am offers the same structure, but for a $230 entry with a $100 bounty.
+The field is generally not huge, 60-80 players is typical, but is a fun way to start a week.
+If you want to play for a little higher stakes and a bigger field, the Sunday 11am offers the same structure, but for a $250 entry and 25,000 chips.

 What Else is Around?: Mohegan is a full scale casino so it offers a lot of entertainment, gaming, and dining options.
-We particularly enjoy Jasper White’s Summer Shack and Tom’s Urban restaurants.
+We particularly enjoy Jasper White’s Summer Shack.
 Mohegan Sun’s primary hotel is very nice, but expensive.
 Mohegan is also just a short drive from the Rhode Island and Connecticut shorelines which are, of course, mobbed in the summer.

 - 5 Lessons Poker Has Taught Me About Life